bitcoinjs/bitcoinjs-lib/README.md

 - Standardized, using [prettier](https://github.com/prettier/prettier) and Node `Buffer`'s throughout, and
 - Friendly, with a strong and helpful community, ready to answer questions.

 ## Documentation
 Presently,  we do not have any formal documentation other than our [examples](#examples), please [ask for help](https://github.com/bitcoinjs/bitcoinjs-lib/issues/new) if our examples aren't enough to guide you.

 You can find a [Web UI](https://bitcoincore.tech/apps/bitcoinjs-ui/index.html) that covers most of the `psbt.ts`, `transaction.ts` and `p2*.ts` APIs [here](https://bitcoincore.tech/apps/bitcoinjs-ui/index.html).

+## How can I contact the developers outside of Github?
+**Most of the time, this is not appropriate.
+Creating issues and pull requests in the open will help others with similar issues, so please try to use public issues and pull requests for communication.**

+That said, sometimes developers might be open to taking things off the record (ie. You want to share code that you don't want public to get help with it).
+In that case, please negotiate on the public issues as to where you will contact.

+We have created public rooms on IRC (`#bitcoinjs` on `libera.chat`) and Matrix (`#bitcoinjs-dev:matrix.org`).
+These two channels have been joined together in a Matrix "Space" which has the Matrix room AND an IRC bridge room that can converse with the IRC room.
+The "Space" is `#bitcoinjs-space:matrix.org`.

+Matrix and IRC both have functions for direct messaging, but IRC is not end to end encrypted, so Matrix is recommended for most communication.
+The official Matrix client maintained by the Matrix core team is called "Element" and can be downloaded here: https://element.io/download (Account creation is free on the matrix.org server, which is the default setting for Element.)

+We used to have a Slack.
+It is dead.
+If you find it, no one will answer you most likely.

+No we will not make a Discord.

 ## Installation
 ``` bash